omeka/Documentation/source/Reference/filters/search_query_types.rst

         'exact_match' => __('Exact match'),
     );

-To implement an 'ends with' search query type, you must use both this filter, and the :ref:`search_sql` hook
+To implement an 'ends with' search query type, you must use both this filter, and the :doc:`../hooks/search_sql` hook

 .. code-block:: php